 There are University network phones in the Diamond kitchen and the College Gym which can be used to make internal calls free of charge, e.g. to the Porters' Lodge.
-In addition, there is a BT phone on the ground floor of A staircase which takes debit/credit cards and cash.

 5.9 Post and Packages

 Incoming post is put in pigeonholes.
 Parcels and items of registered mail are kept in the Porters' Lodge and emails are generated by the duty porter requesting student to collect.
 There is a postbox for outgoing mail outside the Porters' Lodge; the last collection is made at 5.30 pm on weekdays.